pieces-app/example-typescript/README.md

 ```bash
 npm install react && npm install react-dom && npm install react-scripts
 ```

-> **Recommendation**
-> The order that npm packages are saved and added to your dependencies is important and will affect your installation flow. **This slowed me down for quite a bit.**
->
-> **If you are having issues with your installation, it is likely due to a conflict in Typescript versions - `npm uninstall typescript` - then go back and perform all other npm installations before reinstalling typescript again**.
->

 And last but not least it's a good idea to add a few scripts into your `package.json` to help with development: